programmer90000/linux-set-up-docs/initial-set-up.md

 Add a description, icon and select the program to launch

+> To find the program executable to launch, open the terminal and run: `which PROGRAM-NAME`.
+The file path output is the program executable to write

 Enable `Enable launch feedback`

 Disable `Only show when logged into a Plasma session`